 Chancellor Banks has outlined a bold vision for New York City: through a reimagined student experience that centers career-connected learning, all students will reach long-term economic security.
 This vision is one where academic excellence is integrated with real-world skills and experience—giving students a head start on college and career, and helping them build a strong plan toward a path to a rewarding career.

 Career-connected learning is an essential part of this vision.
 Starting in school year 2022-2023, building on lessons learned in Career & Technical Education Schools and early college high schools, NYC Public Schools launched two pilot programs, which are the first investments in this vision: FutureReadyNYC and Career Readiness and Modern Youth Apprenticeship.

-FRNYC is a multi-year initiative where participating schools will choose one of four career pathways (business, education, healthcare, or technology).
+FRNYC is a multi-year initiative where participating schools choose to build one of four career pathways: business, education, healthcare, or technology.
 Through this career-connected pathway, participating students will:

 - Explore a range of careers and take classes aligned to a career that interests them,

 - Develop 21st century skills including digital and financial literacy,